saleor/storefront/README.md

 saleor storefront create
 ```

-If you don't want to customize available options, you can also spawn a fully functional local storefront development environment, using`--demo` switch:
+If you don't want to customize available options, you can also spawn a fully functional local storefront development environment using`--demo` attribute:

 ```
 saleor storefront create --demo